Optical spectroscopy of Blazars for the Cherenkov Telescope Array

 \subsection{RBS 1751}

-RBS 1751 has been classified as a BL Lac on the basis of a noisy spectrum from the 6dF survey \citep{Jon04, Jon09}.
+RBS 1751 was classified as a BL Lac object on the basis of a noisy spectrum from the 6dF survey \citep{Jon04, Jon09}.
 We observed the source with EFOSC2 for one hour in difficult atmospheric conditions.
-The resulting spectrum has a signal to noise ratio 40, higher than the 6dF one, and has a power law shape (Fig. \ref{fig_spec3}, first row, right).
-Only after normalisation, a weak absorption feature with EW = 2.3 $\pm$ 0.5 \AA~centred around $\sim$ 4530 \AA~can be found.
-If we interpret this feature as due to an unresolved MgII system, then the source would be located at $z \ge$ 0.618.
-Unfortunately, the grism we used, Gr \#6, does not have enough spectral resolution to separate the two components of a possible MgII absorber.
-Interestingly, the only possible feature present in the 6dF spectrum is at the same wavelength, however it is very weak.
-A deeper observation with better spectral resolution and signal to noise is needed to solve this issue.
+The resulting spectrum has a S/N of 40, higher than the 6dF value, and has a power-law shape (Fig. \ref{fig_spec3}, first row, right).
+Only after normalisation can a weak absorption feature with EW = 2.3 $\pm$ 0.5 \AA~centred around $\sim$ 4530 \AA~ be found.
+If we interpret this feature as being due to an unresolved MgII system, then the source would be located at $z \ge$ 0.618.
+Unfortunately, the grism we used, Grism 6, does not have enough spectral resolution to separate the two components of a possible MgII absorber.
+Interestingly, the only possible feature present in the 6dF spectrum is at the same wavelength; however, it is very weak.
+A deeper observation with better spectral resolution and S/N is needed to solve this issue.
 We conclude that RBS 1751 is tentatively at a redshift $z \ge$ 0.618.
 We provide no error estimate on this value as the possible feature could not be fitted.